-- Is is a problem with a single employee or the entire team?
+- Is it a problem with a single employee or the entire team?

-Like we said, don’t rush into the problem head-on.
-Be sure to fact check.
+As we said, don’t rush into the problem head-on.
+Be sure to fact-check.
 Talk with employees who are on the same team or are friendly with the difficult employee.
 Gather all the necessary facts and don’t forget that sometimes, people just have a bad day or week.
 If an employee who is usually great to work with suddenly becomes difficult, it may be due to extenuating circumstances.

-Based on everything you have observed and the information gathered, you need to determine if the employees needs coaching, counseling, training or discipline.
+Based on everything you have observed and the information gathered, you need to determine if the employees need coaching, counseling, training, or discipline.

 - Coaching focuses on modifying specific behavior(s).

 - Counseling focuses on the larger problem behaviors, which can lead to coaching activities.

 - Training focuses on supporting the employee’s skills development and can help fill knowledge gaps.

 - Discipline focuses on immediate improvement with implications and will involve HR.